eecd-design/conditions-for-success_middle/src/content/components/academic-response-to-intervention/description.md

-The "Response to Intervention" is often expressed as RTI.
+Note: "Response to Intervention" is often expressed as RTI.